 Specializing in Heating systems

 The most common kinds of home heating systems we have in our homes are forced-air furnaces, heat pumps, and radiant heating systems.
-Of the two, gas forced-air furnaces and heat pumps are the most common in this region because of the climate and the ease of installation when paired with a central cooling system, a necessity here in Georgia and South Carolina.
+Of the three, gas forced-air furnaces and heat pumps are the most common in this region because of the climate and the ease of installation when paired with a central cooling system, a necessity here in Georgia and South Carolina.

 Even though they’re not as common, it is possible to use radiant heating for the advantages it offers.
 The basic design relies on a large heated surface in a room like a wall or a floor that simply heats the air in the room through convection.
 Hydronic systems use a heated fluid in a radiator plumbed to a central boiler to distribute warmth throughout the house- many of our older homes feature hot water radiators.
 There’s no loss of heat through the ductwork and people with severe allergies like radiant heat because it eliminates the need to blow air and it’s allergenic contents into each room.